 To get started, you will need to set up a Clyde account.
 Submit a connection request or reach out to your account manager to obtain login credentials.
 Once you have logged into the Clyde Dashboard, you can access your API keys by navigating to the Settings page (gear icon in the sidebar) and scrolling down to the Developers section.

-Both sets of keys can be used to manage your product catalog, however any orders placed with test keys will not be fulfilled or billed for.
-You can sync your product catalog with Clyde using test keys, place test orders, and then simply switch to live keys when you’re ready to start selling contracts to your customers.
-This way there’s no need to configure your product protection program twice.
+Your account will have both test keys and live keys.
+Both sets of keys can be used to manage your product catalog, but any orders placed with test keys will not be fulfilled or billed for.
+You can sync your product catalog with Clyde using test keys, place test orders, and then simply switch to live keys when you're ready to start selling contracts to your customers.
+This way there's no need to configure your program twice.

 Use only your test API keys for testing and development.
 Any orders placed with live keys will be reported to insurers and billed for.